Mim, Ahafo: Festival

-The People of Mim celebrate the Akwansramu Festival and this ceremony is usually held in December.
+The people of Mim celebrate the Akwansramu festival and this ceremony is usually held in December.

+Akwansramu is a Twi term for espionage.
+The Akwansramu festival is celebrated to commemorate the Asante-warriors patrol of the Mim-Akwaboa lands averting enemy's incursion on Kumasi.

 Akwansramu is one of Ghana's many festivals that see attendance from people from all walks of life including the diaspora.

 The Akwansramu is a staple of Ghana's colourful, vibrant and diverse cultural expression, bringing together people from all walks of life to celebrate themes of victory, harvest and gratitude in unity.